Inheritance Tax in Ireland

 • Example : Philip received a gift of £10,000 from his mother in 2015.
 Philip dies in 2024 and leaves his entire estate of £1,000,000 to his father.
 The inheritance taken by the father is exempt from CAT.

-Inheritance and Large Currency Transfers
+Inheritance and International Money Transfers

 Conversely, if you have inherited a lump sum of money in Ireland and you live elsewhere, you may also need to convert the Euros to your home currency and transfer it to a bank in your home country.

-You should take a look at our page on Transferring Money – Where to Get the Best Exchange Rates
+You should also take a look at our page on Transferring Money – Where to Get the Best Exchange Rates

 Filing a CAT / Inheritance Tax Return